Nishtha-Jindal/Tech-Writing-Portfolio/Sample Online Help Guide/GuideP2.md

-Create a group
+# Create and Manage labels
+The 'labels' allows you to create groups.
-Go to Google Contacts.
+- Go to Google Contacts.

-On the left next to "Labels," click Create label .
+- On the left next to "Labels," click Create label .
-Type a name, then click Save.
+- Type a name, then click Save.